Construction work affecting access to the courts. Read more here.

 Supreme Court Jurisdiction

 The ACT Supreme Court is a superior court of record enjoying civil, criminal and appellate jurisdiction.
-Generally the original and appellate jurisdiction of the Court is exercisable by a single judge.
 Criminal trials may be heard before a judge and jury, or by judge alone at the election of the accused.
 In civil matters the Court has an unlimited monetary jurisdiction, although claims for less than $250,000 are usually brought in the Magistrates Court.
 An appeal lies to the Supreme Court from the Magistrates Court, the Childrens Court, and the ACT Civil and Administrative Tribunal (ACAT) (including the ACT Administrative Appeals Tribunal).

 The Supreme Court exercises jurisdiction in corporations law, adoptions, probate and other matters including admiralty.
 The Court's admiralty jurisdiction was inherited from the Supreme Court of New South Wales.
 It is a jurisdiction which - according to former ACT Chief Justice Jeffrey Miles in his publication, A History of the Supreme Court of the Australian Capital Territory: The First 75 Years (Lawbook: 2009) - the Court has not yet had an opportunity to exercise even though it has power to hear matters to do with the Jervis Bay Territory, the Australian Antarctic Territory and the Heard and McDonald Islands Territory.